The Happy Puppy Site

 If you are able to find a young puppy in a shelter, you have the double benefit of the pleasure of watching him grow up, and knowing that you have saved a dog from an uncertain fate.

-Some older dogs end up in rescue centres, not because they have been abused or abandoned, but because they have ‘issues’.
+But adopting a rescue dog it is not without its disadvantages.
+There is potential for heartache, especially if you are not well prepared.
+Some older dogs end up in rescue centers, not because they have been abused or abandoned, but because they have ‘issues’.

-Amongst the younger dogs in rescue centres many are there because their owners could no longer cope with them.
+Amongst the younger dogs in rescue centers many are there because their owners could no longer cope with them.
 A proportion of these dogs will have challenging problems.
 They may be destructive, noisy, and untrained.

 All of these problems can be addressed given time and patience.
 But it would be wrong to deny that they can be challenging

-Adoption vs breeder – how will my puppy turn out?
+Adoption vs Breeder – how will my puppy turn out?

 The main disadvantage of adopting a small puppy from a shelter rather than a breeder is that you won’t know how big the puppy is going to grow, or what kind of temperament he might have inherited.